kubernetes/website/content/en/blog/_posts/2023-10-18-gateway-api-time-to-switch-i2gw/index.md

 For instance, infrastructure engineers play a pivotal role in deploying GatewayClasses, cluster-scoped resources that act as templates to explicitly define behavior for Gateways derived from them, laying the groundwork for robust service networking.

 Subsequently, cluster operators utilize these GatewayClasses to deploy gateways.
-A Gateway in Kubernetes' Gateway-API defines how external traffic can be directed to Services within the cluster, essentially bridging non-Kubernetes sources to Kubernetes-aware destinations.
+A Gateway in Kubernetes' Gateway API defines how external traffic can be directed to Services within the cluster, essentially bridging non-Kubernetes sources to Kubernetes-aware destinations.
 It represents a request for a load balancer configuration aligned with a GatewayClass’ specification.
 The Gateway spec may not be exhaustive as some details can be supplied by the GatewayClass controller, ensuring portability.
 Additionally, a Gateway can be linked to multiple Route references to channel specific traffic subsets to designated services.